CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

 ### 1) Start with a process model

 - An assessment implies a standard
-- Organization process is reviewed and compared with some vision of how such process should be performed
+- Organization's process is reviewed and compared with some vision of how such process should be performed

 ### 2) Observe strict confidentiality